EF(X) Orientations: A Parameterized Complexity Perspective: Introduction

 \subsection{Our Contributions}

-We start by considering in \cref{subsec:EFo:linear} {\EFo} \footnote{For formal definitions of all the problems in question we refer to \cref{sec:preliminaries}.} in multigraphs with binary valuation functions.
-Our first result is to show that the problem admits a linear-time algorithm that in fact works even for the more general {\EFmc} problem (i.e., finding the minimum amount of edges that have to be removed for an EF orientation to exist).
-Towards obtaining this algorithm we prove a structural theorem (\cref{theorem:connected_component_props}) that roughly says that an EF orientation exists if and only if each of the graph's connected components has at least one among 4 properties.
-This result contrasts the NP-hardness of {\EFXo} in the analogous setting, which persists even for symmetric instances on simple graphs that are~$2$ edge-deletions away from being bipartite \cite{sagt/BlazejGRS25}.
+We start by considering in \cref{subsec:EFo:linear} the {\EFo} problem \footnote{For formal definitions of all the problems in question we refer to \cref{sec:preliminaries}.} in multigraphs with binary valuation functions.
+We provide a complete characterization of EF orientations in this case (\cref{theorem:connected_component_props}), roughly stating that an EF orientation exists if and only if every connected component of the graph satisfies at least one among four graph properties.
+Our characterization implies a linear-time algorithm for {\EFo} in the case of binary valuations; in fact, the algorithm can be extended to the more general {\EFmc} problem (i.e., finding the minimum amount of edges that have to be removed for an EF orientation to exist).
+This result contrasts the NP-hardness of {\EFXo} in the analogous setting, which persists even for symmetric instances on simple graphs that are two edge-deletions away from being bipartite~\cite{sagt/BlazejGRS25}.
+It also generalizes to multigraphs the algorithm of Misra and Sethia~\cite{aldt/MisraS24} for \EFo\ in simple graphs.

-Moving on, in \cref{subsec:EF:hardness} we present various hardness results for {\EFo}.
-First we show that the problem remains NP-hard even on $3$-regular simple graphs with weights in $\{1,2\}$ and symmetric valuations.
+In \cref{subsec:EF:hardness} we present various hardness results for {\EFo}.
+First we show that the problem remains NP-hard even on $3$-regular simple graphs with weights in $\{1,2\}$ and symmetric valuations, through a reduction from an appropriate variant of SAT.
 Given this hardness for very restrictive valuations, we next ask whether restricting the \emph{structure} of the input graph allows for more efficient algorithms.
 Via a simple reduction from \textsc{Partition} we show that, for arbitrary weights, {\EFo} remains NP-hard even for simple graphs of vertex cover number~$2$ and multigraphs with~$2$ vertices.
-Therefore, we move on to consider instances with polynomially-bounded weights, in which case we prove W[1]-, XNLP-, and XALP-hardness for the parameterization by vertex cover, pathwidth, and treewidth respectively (\cref{thm:EF:w1h}), thus arguing that the problem remains highly intractable even in structured inputs; all of these results hold even for simple symmetric instances.
-As a byproduct of our reduction in \cref{thm:EF:w1h}, we obtain a $n^{o(\vc / \log \vc)}$ ETH-based lower bound, where $\vc$ denotes the vertex cover number of the input graph.
+Therefore, we move on to consider instances with polynomially-bounded weights, in which case we prove W[1]-, XNLP-, and XALP-hardness for the parameterization by vertex cover, pathwidth, and treewidth respectively (\cref{thm:EF:w1h}) through a reduction from the {\TOO} problem~\cite{wg/BodlaenderCW22,dam/BodlaenderS26}.
+We thus argue that the problem remains highly intractable even in structured inputs.
+As a byproduct of our reduction in \cref{thm:EF:w1h} and in conjunction with a recent result on the fine-grained complexity of \UBP~\cite{bringmann2026tightsethbasedlowerbounds}, we obtain a $n^{o(\vc)}$ ETH-based lower bound, where $\vc$ denotes the vertex cover number of the input graph, that holds even for simple graphs.